-Plaintiff filed this lawsuit against BJ's Wholesale Club, Inc., and won a summary judgment finding customers were over-charged sales tax in situations where the customer used both a retailer coupon or rebate along with a manufacturer's coupon or rebate.
+Plaintiff filed this lawsuit against BJ's Wholesale Club, Inc., under the Florida Deceptive and Unfair Trade Practices Act and won a summary judgment finding customers were over-charged sales tax in situations where the customer used both a retailer coupon or rebate along with a manufacturer's coupon or rebate.

 Defendant BJ's Wholesale Club, Inc., subsequently filed a third-party complaint against the Department in June 2016.
 The Department's request to join as an intervenor was granted and BJ's Wholesale Club's third-party complaint was dismissed.
-The Circuit Court entered a non-final order granting certification of a class for injunctive relief against BJ's Wholesale Club, to which BJ's Wholesale Club and the Department appealed to the 3rd DCA.
+The circuit court entered a non-final order granting certification of a class for injunctive relief against BJ's Wholesale Club, to which BJ's Wholesale Club and the Department appealed to the 3rd DCA.
 The parties have filed their initial briefs and have requested oral argument.
-The 3rd DCA reversed and remanded.
+The 3rd DCA reversed and remanded, finding that the trial court lacked subject matter jurisdiction because Plaintiff failed to exhaust administrative remedies and that a class was not ascertainable.